IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 }
 ```

-Also the runtime version (Lua 5.1) is set correctly for MTA.
+Also the runtime version (Lua 5.1) is set correctly (for MTA) in this example.